 Geodatabases stored in the schema of a user other than the sde user in Oracle are not entirely self-contained; there is some functionality, such as user-defined types, that are only in the sde geodatabase.
 For that reason, you cannot treat geodatabases in users' schemas as their own entity, and the following rules apply:

 - You must upgrade the sde geodatabase before you can upgrade a geodatabase in a user's schema.

-- You can upgrade the master sde geodatabase without upgrading the geodatabases in other users' schemas, but you cannot upgrade a user's geodatabase without upgrading the master sde geodatabase.
+- You can upgrade the sde geodatabase without upgrading the geodatabases in other users' schemas, but you cannot upgrade a user's geodatabase without upgrading the sde geodatabase.

 - When you upgrade a geodatabase in ArcGIS Pro, the geodatabase version contains both the ArcGIS Enterprise and ArcMap version number and the ArcGIS Pro version number.
-For example, if you upgrade a master geodatabase using ArcGIS Pro 2.4, the version in the master geodatabase will be 10.7.1.2.4.
-To upgrade user-schema geodatabases in this master geodatabase, you would also have to use ArcGIS Pro 2.4.
+For example, if you upgrade the sde geodatabase using ArcGIS Pro 2.4, the version in the sde geodatabase will be 10.7.1.2.4.
+To upgrade user-schema geodatabases in this sde geodatabase, you would also have to use ArcGIS Pro 2.4.